Storm Damage: Does Homeowners Insurance Cover It? | Gabi

 As a responsible homeowner, you should protect your property with sufficient insurance coverage.
 However, you can’t foresee severe weather conditions that may bring about drastic consequences.
 Damages caused by natural disasters are very common so you have to read your policy carefully to make sure you’re protected.
+That is where storm damage insurance comes in.

 - Hail damage